What is an anesthesiologist?

-- Medical imaging (X-rays, CT, MRI, Ultrasound) films or reports.
+- Medical imaging (CT, MRI, Ultrasound, X-ray) films or reports

 Should I bring my medicines, vitamins or herbs with me to the hospital?

-We would prefer that you bring a list of all your medications, but if that is not possible, bring your medications with you.
-Keep them in their original bottles, so the surgery staff can see exactly which ones you take and which dosages you require.
-Always bring any breathing inhaler medicines with you; the anesthesiologist may ask you to take a dose of these medicines before surgery to help your breathing.
+We prefer that you bring a list of all your medications.
+If that is not possible, bring your medications with you in their original bottles, so that the surgery staff can see exactly what take and at which dosages you require.
+Always bring any breathing inhaler medicines with you, as the anesthesiologist may ask you to take a dose before surgery to help your breathing.

-Do I have to tell about all the drugs I take?
+Do I have to share about all the drugs I take?